+About sign-in fields**

   The is a system field that’s built into Envoy Visitors.
 It’s used to collect the visitor’s name.
 It does require full name (i.e., the name must contain a space to designate first & last name have been provided).

-Information provided in this field is used to match against invites for Envoy’s pre-registration feature.
+  Information provided in this field is used to determine if the visitor has been invited or visited previously.
 Plus, the visitor’s name appears on the dashboard, in the NDA, on badges and more.
 For these reasons, the “Your full name” field is always required.
 At this time, the name of this field will always appear as “Your full name” and cannot be edited.

   “Your email address” & “Your phone number” fields

   These are also system fields.
 They’re used to collect contact details.
 The information provided in these fields uniquely identifies each visitor (i.e., you may have two visitors named John Smith, but they would have different email addresses and phone numbers.)

   Based on the information provided in these fields, Envoy will “know” if a visitor is recurring visitor and has signed in at your location before.
 If so, their sign-in fields may automatically populate, and they may be able to skip the NDA and/or photo steps.
 At this time, the names of these fields will always appear as “Your email address” and “Your phone number,” and cannot be edited.

   The “Your email address” field gets added automatically when the “Been here before?” feature is enabled.
 If you do not wish to collect any visitor contact information, disable “Been here before?” then delete the email address and phone number fields.